LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-persist/task-3/index.md

 Run your application and make sure you can create a new job with an employer and several skills.
 You should now also have restored full list and search capabilities.

 ### SQL Task:
-In `queries.sql` under “Task 3”, write a query to return a list of the names and descriptions of all skills that are attached to jobs in alphabetical order.
+In `queries.sql` under “Task 3”, write a query to return a list of the skills that are attached to jobs in alphabetical order.
 If a skill does not have a job listed, it should not be included in the results of this query.

 {{% notice green Tip "rocket" %}}
  You will need to make use of “is not null”.